p-s-vishnu/Malaria-detection-pytorch/README.md

    Run the command:` jupyter notebook` and then select the file `kernel.ipynb` from the browser.

-Note: You will have to download dataset for step 2 and 3.
+>  Note: You will have to download the [dataset](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria) for step 2 and 3.

 ## Output